Manitoba Provincial Road 391: Route description

 PR 391 begins at the at-grade interchange with Burntwood Road as a divided continuation of Highway 6 in the city of Thompson.
 Known as Mystery Lake Road, PR 391 becomes the major arterial through Thompson, passing the Burntwood Regional Health Authority Hospital.
 The route bends north through Thompson, passing through the main commercial district at the intersection with Thompson Drive.
-After Thompson Drive, PR 391 turns northeast and leaves the city center of Thompson, crossing over Mystery Lake.
+After Thompson Drive, PR 391 turns northeast and leaves the city centre of Thompson, crossing over Mystery Lake.
 The route winds northward as it passes the Thompson Golf Club and reaches the access road to Thompson Municipal Airport.
 After passing southwest of the runways, PR 391 reaches a junction with the western terminus of PR 280, which brings people to Gillam.

 After PR 280, PR 391 becomes a two-lane gravel road through the uninhabited portions of northern Manitoba.
 The route runs northwest and west for various points until reaching the area of Mooswuchi Lake.
 There the route bends southwest and starts winding west until reaching a junction with a local road that connects to Nelson House.
 PR 391 passes south along the tip of Kawaweyak Lake and continues winding westward for several kilometres until reaching Wapisu Lake, where it starts jumping over various bodies of water over six bridges from east to west, popping out south of Mooswu Lake.
-At this point, PR 391 starts running northwest until Suwanee Lake.
-The route turns northward at the Suwanee River, passing Turnbull Lake before reaching the town of Leaf Rapids.
+At this point, PR 391 starts running northwest until Suwannee Lake.
+The route turns northward at the Suwannee River, passing Turnbull Lake before reaching the town of Leaf Rapids.

-Through Leaf Rapids, PR 391 runs along the western side of town, intersecting with several local roads that connect to the center of the community, such as Mistik Road and Muhekun Road.
+Through Leaf Rapids, PR 391 runs along the western side of town, intersecting with several local roads that connect to the centre of the community, such as Mistik Road and Muhekun Road.
 The latter connects PR 391 to the town hall for Leaf Rapids.
 The route crosses past Mistik Road again before reaching a junction with PR 493 (Mine Road), which connects to South Indian Lake.
 Leaving Leaf Rapids, PR 391 crosses over the Churchill River and passes east of the Leaf Rapids Airport, which consists of one runway.
 After Leaf Rapids, the route runs northward for several kilometres, making the next bend to the northwest at Scotland Lake.
 Passing Adam Lake and Conrad Lake, the route winds west through northern Manitoba before turning northwest at Gap Lake.

 PR 391 continues northwest it approaches Lynn Lake.
 Passing north of the local railway junction, the route turns southwest and enters downtown Lynn Lake.
 Within downtown Lynn Lake, PR 391 reaches a junction with the northern terminus of PR 399 (Canoe Street).
-Gaining the moniker of Sherritt Avenue, the route runs southwest through downtown, reaching a junction with PR 394 (Silver Street) and PR 396 (Sherritt Avenue).
-This junction marks the northern terminus of PR 391.
-PR 394 runs north through Lynn Lake to the Saskatchewan provincial line while PR 396 continues southwest to Fox Lake.
+Gaining the moniker of Sherritt Avenue, the route runs southwest through downtown, reaching a junction with PR 394 (Silver Street).
+PR 391 continues southeast, crossing the Lynn River before reaching a junction with PR 397 and PR 396, marking the western terminus.